loopsocial/firework_ios_sdk_agora_support/README.md

 ## Agora Interactive Live Streaming SDK Documentation

 This supporting library assumes basic familiarity with Agora.
-If needed, read over the Agora [User Guide](https://docs.agora.io/en/Interactive%20Broadcast/landing-page) before diving in.
+If needed, read over the Agora [Documentation](https://docs.agora.io/en/Interactive%20Broadcast/landing-page) before diving in.

 **The supporting library only supports Agora SDK 3.6.3 or higher.
 Using the supporting library alongside a version of Agora SDK below 3.6.3 may result in undefined behavior.**